Procedures San Francisco

 Lumbar Laminotomy / Microdecompression

 Sacroiliac fusion is an old procedure that has been done for the past 100 years.
 It actually predated the use of lumbar microdiscectomy in surgical practice.
 The modern way of performing sacroiliac fusion is less invasive.
 Very often, this can be done on an outpatient basis.
 It involves making a 1″ incision across the buttock and pinning the sacroiliac joint with three titanium implants.
-Postoperatively, patients usually need to use crutches or a walker for protected weightbearing to allow the joint to solidify before putting full weight.
-Sacroiliac joint pathology is more common in woman because of hypermobility of the pelvic joints in women.
+Postoperatively, patients usually need to use crutches or a walker for protected weight bearing to allow the joint to solidify before putting full weight.
+Sacroiliac joint pathology is more common in a woman because of hypermobility of the pelvic joints in women.
 It is also common sequelae of vaginal delivery in women.
 Quite often, sacroiliac joint pathology is seen after prior lumbar fusion.
 Also, the sacroiliac joint is commonly affected by trauma—either high-energy trauma such as a motor vehicle accident or fall from a height, or a low-energy trauma such as fall on the buttocks.
-Sacroiliac fusion’s safety and efficacy have been recently proven in several randomized clinical trials and prospective controlled trials.
-St. Mary’s Spine Center has been a part of the INSITE clinical trial, which was a surgical multicenter prospective trial demonstrated safety and efficacy of sacroiliac fusions.
-We also participated in the Lotus retrospective trial of the surgical procedure.

 Transforaminal Lumbar Interbody Fusion (TLIF) / Posterior Lumbar Interbody Fusion (PLIF)